-The foregoing notwithstanding, the Board has previously issued Financial Assistance Bonds to augment the Water Infrastructure Fund.
-The Board anticipates that the Legislature will continue to appropriate general revenues of the State to support the payment of debt service on Water Infrastructure Bonds (as defined below) until such time that program assets and revenues are sufficient to meet debt service requirements.
+The foregoing notwithstanding, the Board has issued Financial Assistance Bonds to augment the Water Infrastructure Fund.
+The Board anticipates that the Legislature will continue to appropriate general revenues of the State to support the payment of debt service on Water Infrastructure Bonds until such time that program assets and revenues are sufficient to meet debt service requirements.
 See "WATER ASSISTANCE BOND PROGRAM - Water Infrastructure Fund."
-In addition, the Board may direct the Comptroller to transfer amounts from the Financial Assistance Account to the Rural Water Assistance Fund to provide financial assistance under the Texas Water Code.
-See "WATER ASSISTANCE BOND PROGRAM - Rural Water Assistance Fund."